ajbanjara/Wireshark/Development/LifeCycle.md

 | 1.0     | March 31, 2008      | September 30, 2010          | Last release to support GTK+ 1.0.                                                                                                                    |

 ## Discussion

+[Support for Windows 8.1 ended on January 10, 2023](https://learn.microsoft.com/en-us/lifecycle/products/windows-81).
+Wireshark 4.0 is the last release that supports it.

 [Support for Windows 7 ended on January 14, 2020](https://support.microsoft.com/en-us/help/13853/windows-lifecycle-fact-sheet).
 Wireshark 3.2 is the last release that supports it.